Kohlschütter–Tönz syndrome: Related gene mutations

 Due to the fact that not all 10 affected families were found to have a mutation in ROGDI, and the noted variability between affected individuals, it is possible this syndrome is a contiguous gene syndrome.
 A contiguous gene syndrome occurs when multiple genes are affected by an alteration in a short chromosomal region.

 Amelogenesis Imperfecta is known to be caused by other genetic mutations.
 Two examples are in chromosome 4 open reading frame 26 (C4orf26) and in the SLC24A4 which both segregate in an autosomal recessive manner.

 Diagnosis

 Diagnosis occurs based on the two most common features of this syndrome: epilepsy and symmetrical enamel hypoplasia also known as amelogenesis imperfecta.
 Because the tooth discoloration caused by amelogenesis imperfecta is often thought to be caused by environmental factors or other diseases, diagnosis of this syndrome is sometimes overlooked.
 The onset of symptoms can occur when the patient is between one month and four years old, contributing to the misconception that tooth discoloration is due to the environment.

 Brain imaging

 Consistent abnormalities in brain imaging across all cases have not yet been discovered, but individual cases do show altered brain activity.

 Magnetic resonance imaging

 Magnetic resonance imaging (MRI) in one family showed mild atrophy of the cranial vermis as well as a small pons.
-Different types of atrophy including cerebellar in four individuals and basal ganglia has been evident through MRIs.
+Different types of atrophy including cerebellar in four individuals and basal ganglia have been evident through MRIs.